aolarchive/node-multipass/README.md

 The app automatically configures itself for a particular provider based on what you add in the config file.
 It then tries to load a corresponding provider strategy module from the `auth/providers/` folder.
 You can also add additional auth strategies by including them or writing your own.
 Each one just needs its own unique provider name.

 ## REST API
-The API allows method override, so for instance to perform a DELETE, you can use a POST and include `_method="delete"` in the post body.

 <table>
   <tr>
     <th>Method</th>